Find Affordable College Courses

 Seattle, WA

-A rank of #5 on this year’s list means Seattle University is a great place for biological and biomedical sciences students.
-Located in the large city of Seattle, Seattle U is a private not-for-profit college with a moderately-sized student population.
+Out of the 16 schools in Washington that were part of this year’s ranking, Seattle University landed the # 5 spot on the list.
+Located in the large city of Seattle, Seattle U is a private not-for-profit college with a medium-sized student population.

 After completing their degree, biological and biomedical sciences graduates from Seattle U carry an average student debtload of $25,036.